 ConocoPhillips is one example of how data analysis is playing a big role in their company.
 Representatives state that the sensors its company has scattered over its oil fields cut the drilling time in half for their new wells in the South Texas Eagle Ford shale basin.
 The company was able to compare data from hundreds of sensors that are programmed to auto-adjust the speed of drilling and the weight on individual drill bits to accelerate extraction.
 This cut the extraction time considerably, according to the VP of strategy, exploration, and technology for the company.

 A 2017 survey conducted by the firm of Ernst & Young gathered information from 75 gas and oil companies.
 They learned that 68% of these companies invested at least $100 each in data analytics technology over the previous two years.
-What’s more, 3/4 of the companies surveyed routinely allocate 6 – 10 percent of their budgets to digital technology investment alone.
+What’s more, 3/4 of the companies surveyed routinely allocate 6 – 10 percent of their budgets for investment in digital technology alone.
 This trend is only expected to grow as more companies realize savings at the very level of production.

 One way businesses improve their bottom line is by accessing and implementing data in daily decision making.
 Data science technology overcomes problems companies face deriving meaning and value from data extraction and analysis by removing human error and fallibility.
 It does so by detecting data patterns and anomalies that trained analysts to miss, allowing business leaders to make more informed decisions based on insights derived from contract data.